opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Editing Drawings
 ----------------
-Toonz raster and vector drawings, and raster images, can be manipulated in Toonz.
+Toonz raster and vector drawings, and raster images, can be manipulated in OpenToonz.

 To edit a drawing, for example to copy a part of it, you have first to select it in the xsheet or in the level strip.
 When selected in the xsheet, the work area displays the whole scene contents at the current frame, when selected in the level strip, the work area displays the selected frame of the current animation level only, to let you work more easily on it.